dtoczala/ibm-cloud-landing-page/README.md

 ## Data and Analytics

-This area is huge - and contains a variety of different database technologies, analytics platforms and technologies, data science tools and platforms, and even Watson Machine Learning.
+This area is huge - and contains a variety of different database technologies, analytics platforms and technologies, data science tools and platforms (like the [Data Science Experience](https://datascience.ibm.com/), or DSX), and even Watson Machine Learning (WML).
 We're just going to cover the highlights here, and provide some good starting points for where to learn more.

 The [Cloudant NoSQL DB](https://console.bluemix.net/catalog/services/cloudant-nosql-db) is often used as a solid no SQL option for storing JSON and other unstructured types of data.
 It is compatible with CouchDB (and uses some of the same tools).

+The [Data Science Experience](https://datascience.ibm.com/) is used by data scientists as a single area with common tools and visualization technologies for their data science work.
+Often these data science efforts will be used to build a [Watson Machine Learning](https://console.bluemix.net/catalog/services/machine-learning) (WML) model.

 ### References for Further Reading

+#### Code
+- [Create an analytics application in IBM Data Science Experience (DSX) and Deploy it in Watson Machine Learning (WML)](https://github.com/ibm-cloud-architecture/refarch-data-science) - a GitHub project that walks through creating an analytics application and and deploying the model in Watson Machine Learning.
+- [Working With IBM Cloud Object Storage In Python](https://medium.com/ibm-data-science-experience/working-with-ibm-cloud-object-storage-in-python-fe0ba8667d5f) - A simple project that shows how to use Cloud Object Storage (COS) in conjunction with a Data Science Experience (DSX) project, all in Python.

 #### Cloudant
 - [Cloudant NoSQL DB backup and recovery](https://console.bluemix.net/docs/services/Cloudant/guides/backup-cookbook.html#cloudant-nosql-db-backup-and-recovery) - From the online documentation - goes over the basics.
 Also see the section on [Disaster Recovery and Backup](https://console.bluemix.net/docs/services/Cloudant/guides/disaster-recovery-and-backup.html#disaster-recovery-and-backup).
 -